 THE CHALLENGE

-The crypto mining business model is highly dependent on the energy supply.
+The crypto mining business model is highly dependent on progress of the crypto industry as well as the future expansion of it.
 The price and availability of electric power are the two most important factors for mining companies.